|MARLOW - MAIDENHEAD PASSENGERS' ASSOCIATION|

 When a train is late the information displays can move on before it arrives.
 So for example, a Maidenhead train pulls into the station and the matrix display is showing the next train to Marlow.
 The system is incapable of working out that it a train that turns back at Bourne End is ten minutes late leaving Maidenhead and has a four minute turnround at Bourne End, it cannot possibly be on time on the way back.

-Recently the CIS has been showing “Train information not currently available”, mobile diagnostice or complete garbage.
+The CIS has been showing “Train information not currently available”, mobile diagnostice or complete garbage.
 GWR is aware that there have been problems with the mobile data connection to the display units.
+This particular fault is now less common.

 Cycle hoops have been provided at Cookham but not where we agreed.
 They are positionned such that any bikes chained to them will obstruct pedestrian flow along the platform.